 Will power.
 That’s the key to avoiding getting roped into a timeshare presentation.

 I mentioned that there is a swamp of timeshare salespeople at the airport, and it’s true.
 Once you’re clear of the initial wave of polo-shirt-wearing friends, you’ll be at a rental car counter, in the airport or off-site.
 WARNING: there are timeshare reps here too.
 As you’re choosing your rental car, somebody may offer an upgrade for you or to cover X number of days of your rental if you can attend a resort tour.
 And there are more people still before you even get into your hotel room.
+While it may not be this blatant on Oahu or at a Florida resort, Cancun and Cabo San Lucas are both very intense with timeshare pushing.

 Places to be aware of timeshare salespeople include (from landing to departure):